F0lak/dm_open_ref/ref/proc/time2text.md

 +   time2text(timestamp,format,timezone)
 <!-- -->
 **Args:**
-+   timestamp+ a time value as obtained from world.realtime or world.timeofday
++   timestamp: a time value as obtained from world.realtime or world.timeofday
-+   format+ a text string describing the output format.
++   format: a text string describing the output format.
-+   timezone+ optional offset, in hours, from UTC
++   timezone: optional offset, in hours, from UTC
 <!-- -->
 **Returns:**
 +   a text string containing the date and time in the specified format.